The Record (film): Release

 The Record was released on August 26, 2000.
 The film had 30,130 admissions in South Korea.
 The film failed to reach the top ten grossing films domestically in South Korea for the year 2000.
 In comparison, the horror film Nightmare had 332,000 admissions and was among the top ten highest grossing domestic productions of the year.

 Reception

 From contemporary reviews, Bruce Holecheck of Deep Red magazine described the film as a Korean I Know What You Did Last Summer that "forgets to ladle on the massive grue which made the early 80's teen-kill wave so much fun." and that the film was unoriginal but still a slasher film "that's not referential to the point of insult to true fans."
-Jim Harper in his book Legacy of Blood also compared the film to I Know What You Did Last Summer, noting the Americanization of the film with comparing the characters to characters in Porky's and Animal House but "Despite the derivative material, it's a highly entertaining film." and that "There's not attempt at irony or post-modernism, just good ol' slasher fun."
+Jim Harper in his book Legacy of Blood also compared the film to I Know What You Did Last Summer, noting the Americanization of the film with comparing the characters to characters in Porky's and Animal House but "Despite the derivative material, it's a highly entertaining film." and that "There's no attempt at irony or post-modernism, just good ol' slasher fun."